 Managing long-term and late side effects

-Most people expect to experience side effects when receiving treatment.
+Most people expect to have side effects when receiving treatment.
 However, it is often surprising to survivors that some side effects may linger beyond the treatment period.
 These are called long-term side effects.
-In addition, other side effects called late effects may develop months or even years afterwards.
+Other side effects called late effects may develop months or even years after treatment has ended.
 Long-term and late effects can include both physical and emotional changes.

 Keeping personal health records

 You and your doctor should work together to develop a personalized follow-up care plan.
-Be sure to ask about any concerns you have about your future physical or emotional health.
-ASCO offers forms to help create a treatment summary to keep track of the cancer treatment you received and develop a survivorship care plan once treatment is completed.
+Be sure to discuss any concerns you have about your future physical or emotional health.
+ASCO offers forms to help keep track of the cancer treatment you received and develop a survivorship care plan when treatment is completed.

-This is also a good time to decide who will lead your follow-up care.
-Some survivors continue to see their oncologist, while others transition back to the general care of their family doctor or another health care professional.
+This is also a good time to talk with your doctor about who will lead your follow-up care.
+Some survivors continue to see their oncologist, while others transition back to the care of their primary care doctor or another health care professional.
 This decision depends on several factors, including the type and stage of cancer, side effects, health insurance rules, and your personal preferences.

-If a doctor who was not directly involved in your cancer care will lead your follow-up care, be sure to share your cancer treatment summary and survivorship care plan forms with him or her, as well as all future health care providers.
+If a doctor who was not directly involved in your cancer care will lead your follow-up care, be sure to share your cancer treatment summary and survivorship care plan forms with them and with all future health care providers.
 Details about your cancer treatment are very valuable to the health care professionals who will care for you throughout your lifetime.

-The next section in this guide is Survivorship, and it describes how to cope with challenges in everyday life after a cancer diagnosis.
-Or, use the menu on the side of your screen to choose another section to continue reading this guide.
+The next section in this guide is Survivorship.
+It describes how to cope with challenges in everyday life after a cancer diagnosis.
+Use the menu to choose a different section to read in this guide.